sin5678/inav_cn_wiki/INAV-blackbox-variables.md

 In INAV we use a set of specific variables, each variable may contain multiple arrays, for example - navPos[0-2].

 **navPos**, **navVel**, **navTgtPos** and **navTgtVel** each hold arrays [0-2], which represent distances due North [0], due East [1] and straight Up [2], all relative to the "point of origin".
 North and East are fused from accelerometer and GPS data, while Up is fused from accelerometer + baro for multicopters and accelerometer + gps for airplanes if no barometer is available.
+Read the [[Inertial position estimator|Inertial-position-estimator-(INAV)]] page for detailed explanation.

 "Point of origin" might be different from "Home".
 Home is defined as position at the time of arming.
 While "Point of origin" is recorded after a valid GPS fix is aquired.

-For further information about the coordinate system used please read the "Coordinate systems" page.
+For further information about the coordinate system used please read the [[Coordinate systems|Coordinate-systems]] page.

 Variables listed below with a short description of each: